urbanityllc/axthe/docs/README.md

 - Compatible with http://prepros.io

-- AXthe stack also has axthe npm module that has 3 main helper classes: one to setup the app, one for the routes and one for business/model layer.
+- AXthe stack also has AXthe npm module that has 3 main helper classes: one to setup the app, one for the routes and one for business/model layer.
 That last layer is the one you would create any intergrations tests.